SnehaVPujari007/Customer-Churn-Prediction-and-Analysis/README.md

 <li>Identify key factors influencing churn, such as tenure, contract type, and monthly charges. </li>
 <li>Correlation analysis to understand the relationship between features. </li>
 <h3>Modeling and Evaluation </h3>
-<li>Model Selection: Use algorithms like logistic regression, decision trees, and XGBoost to predict churn.</li>
+<li>Model Selection: Use algorithms like logistic regression and decision trees to predict churn.</li>

 <li>Evaluation Metrics: Evaluate models using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.
 Results </li>